Melody of Oblivion: Humans

 Bocca says that Sayoko is a “girl who belong to a world of sunlight”, but despite being generally cheerful in disposition, Sayoko's past is marred by a dark truth.
 Her parents always loved her brother more than her.
 When her brother grew up, Sayoko was sacrificed to help her brother become a member of the Monster Union and Kurofune saved her from it.
 That was when Sayoko fell for him.
-Together, Bocca and Sayoko traverses many monster-controlled area, delving into the monsters network and hierarchy.
+Together, Bocca and Sayoko traverse many monster-controlled areas, delving into the monsters' network and hierarchy.
 Amidst the conflicts and chaos, Bocca and Sayoko grow closer and find that their fondness for each other had developed into something more than friendship.